nealk18/news-scraper/README.md

 # News Credibility Scraper — Final Product
 NOTE: this project has been deployed, but is suspended on Render

-Scrape recent news links from a source site, extract clean article text, and assign a **heuristic credibility score**.
-A small **FastAPI** server exposes the results so a UI can consume them later.

 Scrape recent news links from a variety of sites, extract clean article text, and assign a score using Machine Learning, including a heatmap showing areas of high, medium, and low bias within the article.

 **Status:**